 “I think if the world could understand each other better, there would be less tension and fewer casualties.
 Both community and law enforcement have to understand that.”

 Brown has been part of the Boys and Girls Club Movement for five years.
 She began her journey at the Boys and Girls of Nothern Louisiana, and transferred to Shreveport a few years ago.
 She briefly participated in her local Boys and Girls Club as a youth but didn’t feel that she received adequate mentorship.
 She wanted to change that conversation.

 “I did not specifically need Boys and Girls Club growing up.
 I lived in a well-rounded household, but my mom wanted me to interact with my peers.
 We lived fairly close to my local Boys and Girls Club, so it was no trouble for my mom to drop me off.
 Kids come to our programs for different reasons.
 I came for the mentorship,” Brown shared.

 “I tell boys and girls that they all come for different reasons.
 Some come for food, some come for shelter and security, and some come for mentorship.
 I didn’t receive that at mine, and I told myself I would never want that for the kids that come through our Club.
 I joined Girl Scouts and eventually turned to sports, which is what I feel saved me.”

 “Many children have options for their extracurricular, but a lot of our kids in Shreveport don’t.
-The Boys and Girls Club fills that gap for them.
-A lot of our kids want to be musical artists.
-We are working on incorporating art through literacy to show the importance of literacy in performing.”
+The Boys and Girls Club fills that gap for them.”

 Bridging the Gap